 Pacific Coast Federation of Fisherman's Associations, et al., v.
 Donald R. Glaser, et. al.

-CPM represents the San Luis & Delta-Mendota Water Authority, an organization consisting of water agencies representing approximately 2,100,000 acres of 29 federal and exchange water service contractors within the western San Joaquin Valley, San Benito, and Santa Clara Counties alleging Defendants operated the Grassland Bypass Project in violation of the Clean Water Act by discharging pollutants from a point source without a National Pollutant Discharge Elimination System ("NPDES") Permit.
+CPM represents the San Luis & Delta-Mendota Water Authority, an organization consisting of water agencies representing approximately 2,100,000 acres of 29 federal and exchange water service contractors within the western San Joaquin Valley, San Benito, and Santa Clara Counties, alleging the defendants operated the Grassland Bypass Project in violation of the Clean Water Act by discharging pollutants from a point source without a National Pollutant Discharge Elimination System ("NPDES") Permit.

 - SF Chronicle, 2020

-- California Indian Tribes Take Caltrans to Court Today For Knowingly Destroying Historic Preservation Sites10.30.2015
+- CPM Clients California Indian Tribes Take Caltrans to Court Today for Knowingly Destroying Historic Preservation Sites10.30.2015

 - Daily Journal, 08.17.2015

 - After CPM's Two-Year Fight, Judge Orders Vinod Khosla to Open the Gates to Martin's Beach Immediately12.05.2014